RockerMJ031/PR-UI/01. Admin Dashboard/Wix_Admin_Dashboard_Guide.md

 - Includes fields for tracking student status and activity

 ### FileActivityLogs Collection (New)
-- Tracks all file-related activities for audit and security purposes
+- Tracks all file-related activities for monitoring purposes
-- Records user actions, timestamps, and operation results
+- Records user actions and timestamps

 ### FileCleanupReports Collection (New)
 - Stores reports from file cleanup operations
-- Tracks orphaned files, deleted files, and cleanup status
+- Tracks file management status

 ## Required Wix Elements